alinex/node-book/doc/develop/atom.md

 After using Sublime Text 3 for some time I was impressed about [Atom](https://atom.io/).
 Atom is mostly based on JavaScript itself to be easy expendable with plugins.
 Because of that there are a lot of extensions for nearly every language and need.
+Now atom really grew to a full fledged IDE.

 ![Atom Editor](atom.png)